Passengers tell of 'horror' as flight forced to return to Canberra Airport

 Passengers on a Link Airways flight screamed in horror when an object from the propeller pierced the fuselage as it took off.
-They then spent four minutes in the air with the hole in the side of the aircraft.
+They then spent 10 minutes in terror in the air with the hole in the side of the aircraft.

-"We took off and there was a huge, loud bang, and stuff flew over the cabin, and everybody screamed," Carolyn Paisley-Dew who was five seats behind the point of impact said.
+"We took off and there was a huge, loud bang, and stuff flew over the cabin, and everybody screamed," Carolyn Paisley-Dew who was in 7A, five seats behind impact said.

-A strap from the propeller had flown into the body of the plane as it took off.
+A strap from the propeller had flown into the side of the aircraft as it accelerated down the runway.
 The strap then went through the casing and hit a woman in seat 2A, according to passengers immediately behind her.

+Once in the air, with the hole in the side, the Saab 340B circled north over Mount Majura and turned south over Queanbeyan and Jerrabomberra before making the emergency landing.

-The passenger in window seat 1A was taken to hospital with injuries to his face, according to Ash Atkinson who was in seat 6A.
+The passenger in window seat 2A was treated for injuries to her face, according to Ash Atkinson who was in seat 6A.

+A passenger across the aisle from the impact said: "It was as loud as a bomb going off."

+She was highly critical of the care on the ground after the fire and ambulance crews had arrived.
+She was also critical of Virgin Australia whose flight it was (but operated by Link): "We are angry because nobody has asked us if we are OK.
+There was zero care.
+We were just left and abandoned."

+The drama started on the runway as the aircraft sped for take-off.

-"Before we even got off the ground, people were screaming," she said.
+"Before we even got off the ground, people were screaming," Ms Atkinson said.

-She said that she was angry that people had not shown more concern about passengers' welfare after the horror of the four minutes in the air.
+She also said she was angry that people had not shown more concern about passengers' welfare after the horror of the 10 minutes in the air.
+"Everyone was in shock."

 She said there was one cabin crew member while the drama in the air was taking place.
-According to Ms Atkinson, the cabin crew person was not allowed to contact the pilot until the plane had reached 1000 feet.
+According to Ms Atkinson, the cabin crew person was not allowed to contact the pilot until the plane had reached 1000 feet, after the take-off routine had taken place.

+The authorities are investigating the incident.
+Much will turn on who should have removed the strap from the propeller before flight but also on whether anyone else was responsible for checking that it had gone.

-The Australian Transport Safety Bureau said: "As reported to the ATSB, during take-off a ratchet strap that was not removed from one of the aircraft's propellers struck the aircraft's fuselage.
+The Australian Transport Safety Bureau said: "During take-off a ratchet strap that was not removed from one of the aircraft's propellers struck the aircraft's fuselage.
 The aircraft returned to Canberra Airport.

 "Transport safety investigators from the ATSB's Canberra office have deployed to Canberra Airport to inspect the aircraft, to begin the process of interviewing the flight crew and passengers, and to gather other relevant information for the investigation."